-We aim to become the leading hub for Taiwan’s prehistory, Austronesian histories, societies, cultures, and the environment through representation, revitalization, and regeneration.
+We aim to become the hub for Taiwan’s prehistory, Austronesian histories, societies, cultures, and the environment through representation, revitalization, and regeneration.
 Through innovative and engaging experiences, we aim to inspire people to explore and reflect on Taiwan’s place in the world.

 Mutual Prosperity